Cube-OS/cubeOS/docs/deep-dive/apis/device-api/index.rst

-Kubos Device APIs
+CubeOS Device APIs
 =================

-The Kubos SDK provides a selection of device APIs to make interfacing with external peripherals quick and convenient.
+The CubeOS SDK provides a selection of device APIs to make interfacing with external peripherals quick and convenient.

 Supported devices: